VoteVets.org: Action Fund

 In a series of ads that may have received the most attention for the group, VoteVets.org presented three generals, two of whom were commanders on the ground in Iraq, who became critical of President Bush's execution of the war.
-Those were Major General (ret.)
+They were Major General (ret.)
 John Batiste, Major General (ret.)
 Paul Eaton, and General Wesley Clark.
 Major General Batiste had commanded the First Infantry Division in Iraq, and Major General Eaton had been the first to be in command of rebuilding Iraqi Defense Forces after the fall of the Saddam regime.
 Those ads ran in the districts of Congressmen and Senators that the group felt were ready to abandon the President on the war.
 In fact, four targets of the ad were part of the so-called "gang of eleven" Republicans who went to the White House to complain to President Bush about the war, right after the ad aired.
 Though some claimed the targets of the ad were "vulnerable Republicans," some of the targets, including Reps.
 Fred Upton and Mike Rogers, have easily won reelection in the past, and are considered "safe" seats.

 In 2008, the Action Fund undertook two major actions that received national attention.
 First, the organization, along with Citizens for Responsibility and Ethics in Washington exposed an internal email from a Department of Veterans Affairs center in Temple, Texas, which read in part, "Given that we are having more and more compensation seeking veterans, I'd like to suggest that we refrain from giving a diagnosis of PTSD straight out.
 Consider a diagnosis of Adjustment Disorder, R/O PTSD.
 The exposing of the email caused Senator Barack Obama to call for hearings, and for Chairman of the Veterans Affairs Committee in the Senate, Senator Daniel Akaka, to hold such hearings.